BooXtream/BooXtream-SDK/README.md

 - downloadlimit (int)

 #### optional:
-- exlibrisfile (string), this should contain the location of a png-file according to the specifications in the API Documentation.
 - exlibrisfont (string), this should contain either 'sans', 'serif' or 'script'
 - exlibris (bool), default: false
 - chapterfooter (bool), default: false